 #6 Power Bank

-At some places, you won’t found any charging point, so keeping a power bank charger will make your trip easier.
+At some places, you won’t find any charging point, so keeping a power bank charger will make your trip easier.
 Choose a power bank that can charge multiple devices simultaneously.
 With this device, you can ensure you stay connected, and your family has a way to reach you when they need it.

 #7 Padded Bag/Backpack